 The next day, they found that nine out of ten pairs had fused seamlessly into a single body.

-Still, the fact that they integrate both their nervous and digestive systems into a single body is surprising.
+Yet the fact that they integrate both their nervous and digestive systems into a single organism remains surprising.

 Researchers have yet to confirm whether comb jellies in the wild can do the same.

-According to Dr Kei Jokura, lead author of the study, the ability of individual jellyfish to fuse completely together suggests that they lack the mechanism that most other animals possess to recognize what belongs to them and what does not.
+According to Dr. Kei Jokura, lead author of the study, the ability of individual jellyfish to fuse completely together shows that they do not have the mechanism that most other animals possess to recognize what belongs to them and what does not.

-It is a necessary mechanism for the survival of "advanced" creatures like us, but it causes problems when donating blood and organs, for example the need to comply with blood type rules when donating and receiving, suitable conditions when donating and receiving organs, transplant rejection...
+It is a necessary mechanism for the survival of "higher" creatures like us, but it causes problems when donating blood and organs, for example, the need to comply with blood type rules when donating and receiving, suitable conditions when donating and receiving organs, transplant rejection...

-Dr Jokura suggests that the jellyfish may lack the genes needed to recognize foreign material being grafted onto its body, given its place on the evolutionary tree.
+Dr. Jokura believes that this jellyfish species may lack the genes necessary for the ability to recognize something that does not belong to it when it is grafted onto its body, considering its position on the evolutionary tree.

 Source: https://nld.com.vn/tim-ra-quai-vat-frankenstein-tu-rap-2-manh-than-lai-de-song-tiep-196241009111916825.htm